• Home

 Objective: To provide additional or remedial instruction in private security subject matter.
 The continuing education requirement, of an additional 8 hours annually pursuant to Business and Professions Code Section 7583.6(f) (1), commenced on January 5, 2005.

-The Mandatory and Elective courses with 4 hour maximum time limitations for the initial Skills Training Course For Security Guards may be expanded in depth to 8 hour courses, with the exception of the WMD and Terrorism Awareness, to meet the annual training hours.
+The Mandatory and Elective courses with 4-hour maximum time limitations for the initial Skills Training Course For Security Guards may be expanded in depth to 8-hour courses, with the exception of the WMD and Terrorism Awareness, to meet the annual training hours.

-Additionally, training in use of specific types of batons or a four (4) hour refresher course every other year may also be utilized to meet the continuing education requirements.
+Additionally, training in the use of specific types of batons or a four (4) hour refresher course every other year may also be utilized to meet the continuing education requirements.

 For each course completed, the training entity or company providing the training shall issue a Certificate of Completion to the individual completing the course in compliance with the appearance requirements stated in Title 16, California Code of Regulations, section 643 (b).